mveeprojects/ScalaAkkaHttp_StartingPoint/README.md

 # ScalaAkkaHttp_StartingPoint

-This codebase is designed as a simple starting point for a Akka Http application.
+This codebase is designed as a simple starting point for an Akka HTTP application.

 ### Modules:

 #### Api

 A simple HTTP API that can be easily extended.

 #### Performance